-8. Pay Period and Personal Information
+7. Pay Period and Personal Information

 The work week for Society employees begins on a Monday at 12:00 am and ends on a Sunday at 11:59 pm.
 Wages are calculated bi-weekly on the basis of hours worked, beginning on Monday and ending two weeks later on Sunday.
-Pay is deposited directly into the employee's bank account on the following Thursday.
-Employees must ensure that the Society has up-to-date contact information at all times, including emergency contact information.
+Pay, processed through ADP is deposited directly into the employee's bank account on the following Thursday.
+Employees must ensure that the Society has up-to-date contact information at all times, including a phone number, emergency contact information and an email address, all of which are current.